Shamrock Rovers F.C.: Foundation and early history

 The name of the club derives from Shamrock Avenue in Ringsend, where the first club rooms were secured.
 In September 1906, after a few seasons in operation, Rovers withdrew from the First Division of the Leinster Senior League.
 In 1914, they were resurrected and started playing their matches at Ringsend Park.
 On 17 April 1915, the side won the Irish Junior Cup, which was then the top junior competition organised on an all-Ireland basis.
 They defeated Derry Celtic Swifts 1–0 in the final, played in Dublin.
 However, Ringsend park became unavailable within two years.
 The club disbanded and played only exhibition games for the next five years.
 In 1921, Shamrock Rovers were resurrected once more, as a Leinster Senior League outfit, and reached the final of the inaugural FAI Cup, where they lost to St James's Gate in a fixture marred by crowd violence.
 The following season, the club won the League of Ireland title at the first attempt, going 21 games unbeaten and scoring 77 goals.
-In 1924, an influential member of the League winning side of two years previous, Bob Fullam, returned to Rovers from Leeds United and combined with John Flood, John Fagan and Billy Farrell to complete the forward line known as The Four Fs.
+In 1924, an influential member of the League winning side of two years earlier, Bob Fullam, returned to Rovers from Leeds United and combined with John Flood, John Fagan and Billy Farrell to complete the forward line known as The Four Fs.
 By the conclusion of their fifth season in the League of Ireland, the club had won three League titles and one FAI Cup.
 During the 1930s, the club won a further three League titles and five FAI Cups with Irish internationals, Paddy Moore and Jimmy Dunne playing key roles in their success, supported by crowds of up to 30,000 people at Glenmalure Park.
 By 1949, Shamrock Rovers had established themselves as Ireland's most successful football club.
 Their 44 major trophies included six League of Ireland titles, 11 FAI Cups, seven League of Ireland Shields, six Leinster Senior Cups, two Dublin City Cups, four Intercity Cups and eight President's Cups.